pagopa/cms-benchmark/README.md

 # CMS Benchmark

 This repository provide a simple way to start and try some CMS.
+Docker is the only prerequisite ([Get Docker](https://docs.docker.com/get-docker/)).

 ## Strapi